 Step 6: Working from the bottom up, take out the hair clip in the section on the very bottom of your head, right above your neck.
 Working from the bottom up will allow you to better see the twists you create and amend them if any of them are too loose.
 Using a wide-toothed comb, comb out the section of hair and then create a smaller section using your fingers.

 Step 7: Separate your smaller section into two strands.
 You can optionally use a small rubber band close to the roots of your new section to hold it in place.
 This also frees up your hands to begin the twisting process.

-Step 8: Taking the two strands, cross them left over right until you get to the end of the strands.
+Step 8: Take the two strands, and cross them left over right until you get to the end of the strands.
 The ends should curl together naturally, but will still need to be secured by a strong hair gel so that they don’t come undone.

 Step 9: Continue to create two-strand twists in the bottom section of your hair until you have no other hair in the section left to work with.

 Step 10: Repeat steps 6 through 9 until your entire hair is covered in two-strand twists.

 How Do You Protect Two Strand Twists at Night?